trishume/sympy-wiki-with-svn/Using-Tox.md

 It is also possible to call just specific tests, with the same syntax we currently support (that is the reason for [] in the tox.ini file).
 For example, the following command will recreate the Python 2.5 and 2.7 environments and run the hydrogen tests in them.

     tox --recreate -e py25,py27 hydrogen

+## Installing multiple Python versions
+In case your distribution doesn't provide multiple Python versions easily, you could try installing them from source.
+The trick is to use the following command:

+    sudo make altinstall

+which will append the number version to the executable (ie. Python2.4, Python2.5 ..).
+This will assure that the system remains functioning; Tox will find the correct executables.